livecode/livecode/docs/specs/lcs-revxml_unicode_support.md

 ## revXML Specific Considerations

-In the case of revXML all parameters and results fall into two categories:
+In the case of revXML all parameters and results fall into three categories:

+    - an id
     - a path
     - options
     - data that is passed to, or passed back from, libxml2

-Here we can assume that any parameter or result which is a 'path' or 'options' is being treated as a text string in any existing script (as that is how the revXML external processes it).

-As libxml2 uses utf-8 as the universal internal encoding (it translates to/from the encoding specified in the xml file automatically) we have to assume that any use of data passed directly to/from libxml2 through the revXML APIs is 'maybe text'.
+Here we can assume that any parameter or result which is 'id','path' or 'options' is 'text'.
+However, as libxml2 uses utf-8 as the universal internal encoding (it translates to/from the encoding specified in the xml file automatically) we have to assume that any use of data passed directly to/from libxml2 through the revXML APIs is 'maybe text'.

+As revXML is a state-object based API then there is an object to which the intent of use of the object (with regards whether 'maybe text' values are treated as binary or text in script) can be attached.

+In practice, this means we can achieve usage in all three possible use-cases by having duplicate entry points for each API - the existing set, and a set with 'Unicode' as a suffix.

+This would work as follows:

+  - the existing Create APIs would create a document object which was marked as treating 'maybe text' values as binary.
+  - the new CreateUnicode APIs would create a document object which was marked as treating 'maybe text' values as text.
+  - the existing non-Unicode APIs would treat 'maybe text' values as binary for document objects marked as binary
+  - the existing non-Unicode APIs would treat 'maybe text' values as text for document objects marked as text
+  - the new non-Create Unicode APIs would treat 'maybe text' values as text

+This covers the three required use-cases as follows:

+  - existing: script will be using non-Unicode Create API, so will continue to create document objects on which all the existing APIs work the same way as they do now.
+  - transitional: the author can update all uses of the non-Create non-Unicode revXML APIs to the unicode variants as they update their code.
+  - new: the author uses the Unicode Create API, and can then use the non-Unicode revXML APIs to manipulate the created documents.